AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-56621-name-update-issue-in-greetings-header-section.md

 <u>Expected results</u>:

-The first and the last name of the user is changed immediately.
+The first and the last name of the user (in the greetings header section) is changed immediately.

 <u>Actual results</u>: